 How can players stay on tour?

-Essentially, there are two ways for those players at risk to retain their tour cards for the 2017/18 season, without the need to re-qualify via Q School:
+Essentially there are two ways by which current tour players can retain their tour cards for the 2018/19 season, without the need to re-qualify via Q School:

-Traditionally the cut-off point for tour survival, the top 64 on the official world ranking list following the 2017 World Championship will retain their main tour cards.
+Traditionally the cut-off point for tour survival, the top 64 on the official world ranking list following the 2018 World Championship will retain their places on tour for at least another season.

-The 64 players will each earn a fresh one-year card for the 2017/18 season.
+The 64 players next May will each earn a fresh one-year card for the 2018/19 season.

 By finishing in the top eight of the one-year list, not already qualified for the main tour

-Under this route, the top eight players taking into account prize money earned solely during the 2016/17 season, who finish outside of the top 64 on the main two-year ranking list, will earn a new tour card.
+Under the ‘one-year list’ route, the top eight players taking into account prize money earned solely during the 2017/18 season, who finish outside of the top 64 on the main two-year ranking list, will earn a new tour card.

-This means that players out of the running on the two-year list, for example due to a poor first season (in this case 2015/16), still have a reason to enter tournaments during their second campaign, as a strong run could see them earn another shot through this route.
+This means that players out of the running on the two-year list, for example due to a poor first season (in this case 2016/17), still have every chance of earning a fresh two-year card with strong performances during their second year.

 At the time of writing, those currently in place to earn tour places via this route are: